scollier/Summit2014OSEonOSPViaHeat/scott/06-Deploy-Heat-Stack.md

 ##**6.1 Import the Images into Glance**

+All actions in this lab will performed by the *root* tenant in this lab.
+In a production enviroinment there will likely be many tenants.

+    source /root/keystonerc_admin

 The names of these images are hard coded in the heat template.
 Do not change the name here.

     glance add name=RHEL65-x86_64-broker is_public=true disk_format=qcow2 \